The-Sole-Supplier/sole-deployer/README.md

 ### `manifest_locations`

-Space seperated list of directories that contain Kubernetes manifest files to be applied during the dpeloyment.
-Provided paths should be relative to the root of the target repository.
+Space seperated list containing paths to Kubernetes manifest files, and/or directories that contain Kubernetes manifest files, that will be applied during the deployment.
+The provided paths should be relative to the root of the target repository.

 ## Example usage
 ```